plone/plone.dexterity/README.txt

 Take a look at the example.dexterity package, which can be found in the Plone Collective (http://dev.plone.org/collective), for examples of various ways to use Dexterity.

+See also Dexterity's pages on plone.org (http://plone.org/products/dexterity) where you will also find extensive documentation.